arkrow/PyMusicLooper/README.md

 (b) export intro/loop/outro sections of the song (currently outputs as WAV-only; however you may convert them with [ffmpeg](https://ffmpeg.org/) or [Audacity](https://www.audacityteam.org/));

-(c) export the loop points (in samples) to a JSON text file, which you can use for audio loops in custom theme creation, game engine audio loops, etc.
+(c) export the loop points (in samples) to a JSON or text file compatible with [LoopingAudioConverter](https://github.com/libertyernie/LoopingAudioConverter/), which you can use for audio loops in custom theme creation, game engine audio loops, etc.

 ## Example Usage